 This post may contain affiliate links.
 For more information, see my Full Disclosure.

 So after I had such a surprisingly great response to my Simple White Cob Loaf recipe, I’ve decided to share another bread recipe with you in the form of this classic Irish soda bread.
 Plus, this is even easier to make than my cob loaf!

-Like seriously.
 This is my lazy go-to bread when I want something to go with a casserole or soup but don’t have time to make a yeasted bread.
 Plus, it’s delicious, especially when smothered in butter while it’s still warm from the oven.

-What makes it a quick, easy bread?
+What makes soda bread a quick, easy bread?

 It contains no yeast!
 No yeast means no kneading or proving required.
 This impressive loaf bursts into life in the oven thanks to the

 The reaction between the acid and alkali causes the dough to rise and transform into this beautiful loaf!

 This chemical reaction creates a slightly different textured bread.
 It’s slightly denser than my Cob Loaf yet somehow still really light, and so moreish.
 Plus, let’s talk about that crust.
 The crust is super thick and crunchy, contrasting perfectly with the soft bread within.

 (If you fancy trying a soda bread recipe with extra flavour, you have to give my Bacon, Cheese and Spring Onion Soda Bread a try!)